 This post may contain affiliate links.
 Read the full disclosure

-Queensland is home some of the most beautiful beaches in Australia and possibly even the world.
-When in Queensland you will have no shortage of beaches to visit and each of them offer something unique and special to make them worthy of this list!
+Queensland is home to some of the most beautiful beaches in Australia and possibly even the world.
+When in Queensland you will have no shortage of beaches to visit and each of them offers something unique and special to make them worthy of this list!

 However, it is still a beautiful beach to visit, with lifeguards on duty and plenty of places to dine nearby.

-The backdrop of Main Beach are the many sky rise buildings of Surfers Paradise.
+The backdrop of Main Beach is the many sky-rise buildings of Surfers Paradise.
 And along the pathways that run alongside the beach, you will find playgrounds, outdoor public gym equipment, public toilets and plenty more to discover.

 And don’t worry if it’s raining!
 There are plenty of great indoor activities to do around Surfers Paradise too until the weather clears and you can head back to the beach!

 Burleigh Beach simply has it all!
 This is a stunning, two km long, patrolled surf beach with sparkling, squeaky white sand.
 The wide treelined beach walkway is perfect for that daily walk, bike ride, or skateboard along the beachfront.

 It is a popular spot for local fitness fanatics. and there are free Tai Chi and exercise classes run by the council along the beachfront too.
 Clean toilets and shower areas, exercise machines, and barbeque and picnic areas are dotted along the way.

 You can walk the scenic walk with great coastal views through the park round to Tally Creek on the other side,

 At the northern end of the beach, follow the beachfront path over a small headland to Miami, Nobby, and Mermaid Beaches and further on to Broadbeach and Surfers Paradise.